De (Cyrillic): Form

 In italic (Russian) type — the lowercase form looks more like the lowercase Latin d, a mirrored numeral 6 or a partial derivative symbol ∂.
 Southern (Serbian, Bulgarian, Macedonian) typography may prefer a variant that looks like a single-storey lowercase Latin g.
 Cursive lowercase De has the same two shapes, but with a different distribution e.g. the single-storey lowercase Latin g-shaped variant is a standard for schools in Russia, Ukraine, Belarus but also used for certain typefaces with OpenType features.

-The (Russian, Ukrainian, Belarusian, Bulgarian) cursive form of capital De looks like Latin D as the printed version is not comfortable enough to be written quickly.
+The Belarusian, Bulgarian, Russian, and Ukrainian cursive form of capital De looks like Latin D as the printed version is not comfortable enough to be written quickly.
 The Serbian cursive form is closer to the shape of a numeral 2 (akin to the form sometimes used for uppercase cursive Latin Q) — this form is unknown in Russia, Ukraine, Belarus, Bulgaria.

 Uncommon variant of Cyrillic Д e.g. uppercase Greek letter Δ with single/two vertical strokes at the horizontal bottom.

 Ukrainian diaspora have been known to write the triangle form, namely uppercase Greek letter Δ with single/two vertical strokes going through the horizontal bottom.

 Usage

-It most often represents the voiced dental plosive //d̪//.
-However, word-finally and before voiceless consonants, it represents a voiceless /[t]/.
-Before a palatalizing vowel, it represents //dʲ//.
+As used in the alphabets of various languages, De represents the following sounds: